Ascia: Life history

 This species seeks out appropriate plant hosts for oviposition by detection of compounds called glucosinolates present in the family Brassicaceae.
 Adults appear to prefer to lay their eggs on certain areas of the plant.
 On kale leaves, for example, the preferred regions are the apical, medium and basal parts of the leaves.
 The average number of eggs laid is about 43 with as many as 245, being laid singly or in clusters.
 A. m. monuste has been observed feeding on the chorion soon after hatching as their first food, as well as larvae feeding on eggs.
 It has been suggested that this behavior provides them with extra protein.
 If a female oviposits on a plant already supporting conspecifics, cannibalism is more likely.
 Since they have a high growth rate and a non-regulated body temperature, herbivorous insects require a higher quantity of protein.
 It is questionable that A. monuste is strictly herbivorous as they often consume conspecific eggs.
 Larvae have been seen consuming whole eggs from the same clutch or others nearby on the same leaf.
 This behavior appears to be advantageous from an evolutionary stand point as this is an opportunistic behavior and can increase fitness.

 In general, the development time for eggs ranges from 4–5 days in field conditions and 3.4 days in laboratory conditions.
-The developmental time for the larvae and pupae ranges between subspecies from 11.0– 17.4 days for the first five instars for A. m. orseis, and 6.1– 9.56 days for A. m. monuste.
-Pupation can be from 5.9 to 10 days long, and adults can live from 4.3 – 5 days for males and 8–10 days for females.
+The developmental time for the larvae and pupae ranges between subspecies from 11.0–17.4 days for the first five instars for A. m. orseis, and 6.1–9.56 days for A. m. monuste.
+Pupation can be from 5.9 to 10 days long, and adults can live 4.3–5 days for males and 8–10 days for females.

 The larvae, known in Brazil as cabbage caterpillars or kale caterpillars, feed on Brassicaceae (including Cakile maritima, cultivated cabbage and radish and Lepidium species) and plants in the family Capparidaceae, including nasturtium.
 Chemical characteristics of the plant that affect the development of the larvae include the: nitrogen content, carbohydrates and water content, as well as physical characteristics such as: hardness, size, form, texture, temporal and spatial distribution and abundance.
 Nitrogen is required for the production of protein during the early instars.

 Newly hatched larvae will remain on a single plant, as they are not very mobile.
 After the 5th instar, they are more mobile and can move to another plant.
 Larvae dispersion appears to occur in a random fashion, so in order for the larvae to be successful, the plants need to be close together for them to find another plant.
 Intraspecific competition between larvae generally doesn't occur between the 1st and 2nd instars because they do not consume a lot.
 Competition may become a problem once they hatch into the final three instars.
 Adults feed on nectar from various flowers including saltwort, lantana, and verbena.
 It is a sporadic pest of crucifer vegetables in southern Texas.